frappe/erpnext_documentation/user/manual/en/setting-up/print/print-headings.md

 <!-- add-breadcrumbs -->
 # Print Headings

-Print Headings are the names which you can give to your sales invoices, supplier quotations etc. You can create a list of names for different business communications.
+**Print Headings are the names/titles you can give your transactions.**

+These transaction include sales invoices, supplier quotations etc. You can create a list of names for different business communications.

-You can create print headings from :
+You can create print headings from:

-> Setup > Printing > Print Heading > New Print Heading
+> Home > Settings > Printing > Print Heading > New

-#### Figure 1: Save Print Heading
+Creating a new Print Heading:

 <img class="screenshot" alt="Print Heading" src="{{docs_base_url}}/assets/img/setup/print/print-heading.png">